 It however will still slightly overlap the ridge to help keep its strength and cosmetic appearance.
 Because of how it attaches it can only be removed in a dental office.

 For this option you must have proper and adequate bone reduction, also tissue preparation to accommodate the space needed for implant materials.
 This surgical procedure must be planned in advance to allow for healing and the final placement of the prosthesis.

 Benefits of All-On-6:

 People who are already missing their teeth have the easiest process to go through.
 We take impressions and make a denture guide for the implants to help guide the placement of the implants.
-This takes a couple of weeks to make, but then we place the implants and can usually attach the denture to the implants and it is able to be used as a provisional prosthesis.
+This takes a couple of weeks to make, then we place the implants and can usually attach the denture to the implants and it is able to be used as a provisional prosthesis.

-For people who need their teeth extracted and will be needing a prosthesis we will take an impression for their healing denture which will also act as an implant guide.
+For people who need their teeth extracted and need a prosthesis, we will take an impression for your healing denture which will also act as an implant guide.
 After the surgery when possible the denture will be attached to the implants and be used as a provisional as described above.

 These patients have a slightly smaller chance of having their dentures attached depending on the surgery and bone structure.
 The entire process from start to finish can take between 4-8 months for the final prosthesis to be attached depending on each situation.

 This is something that will be determined before or at the time of surgery.